dotnet/msbuild/documentation/High-level-overview.md

     T[Targets]
 ```

 At this time, the restore target has run already, so all imports are files on disk and are processed as paths by the engine.
-Another characteristic of imports is that they are brough within the project logic, so other projects can refence the same import logic instead of having a copy of it.
+Another characteristic of imports is that they are brought within the project logic, so other projects can refence the same import logic instead of having a copy of it.

 The evaluation stage should not have any side effect on disk, no new or deleted files.
 One exception is the SDK resolution phase.
 The built-in MSBuild SDK resolver just looks for SDKs already installed or existing on disk.
 But, MSBuild also has support for custom resolvers that can run arbitrary .NET Code such as referencing SDKs through a Network Share or fetching SDK packages from a remote server.
 One such resolver that comes with the .NET SDK and Visual Studio is the NuGet's MSBuild SDK resolver (`Microsoft.Build.NuGetSdkResolver`) which downloads the SDK packages from NuGet repositories to local storage.